 Along with seeing your dentist for a checkup and teeth whitening, don't forget to take great care of your teeth at home.
-Brushing with Colgate Total® Advanced Whitening Toothpaste twice a day helps keep cavities away, while also removing surface stains from teeth.
+Brushing with Colgate Total Advanced Whitening toothpaste twice a day helps prevent plaque, tartar build-up and gingivitis, while also removing surface stains from teeth.
 Flossing daily will also keep your teeth and gums in tip-top shape.

 1. Don't Open Too Wide: One of the tricks to having a natural, relaxed smile in your wedding photos is not opening your mouth too wide and not pressing your teeth and lips together.
 There's a sweet spot between too wide and too narrow, and that's smiling with a slight amount of room between your upper and lower rows of teeth.
 Ideally, you'll be able to fit a pinky, but not much else, between your teeth when you smile.
 If your top and bottom rows of teeth are touching, you might look stressed out and tense.

 2. Tilt to the Side: Everyone has a good side.
 You want to make sure yours is clearly visible in your wedding photos.
 Tilting your head to one side or the other can help balance your features, particularly if your face isn't perfectly symmetrical.